18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

     * Soliciting Feedback From Your Manager and Peers
     * Employee Guide for Writing a Self-Assessment
     * Supervisors Award Guide

+#### HR Links

-* [HR Links](http://links.govdelivery.com/track?type=click&enid=ZWFzPTEmbWFpbGluZ2lkPTIwMTgxMTA2Ljk3MjE5NDAxJm1lc3NhZ2VpZD1NREItUFJELUJVTC0yMDE4MTEwNi45NzIxOTQwMSZkYXRhYmFzZWlkPTEwMDEmc2VyaWFsPTE3MjE1Mjk3JmVtYWlsaWQ9bWljaGFlbC5zZXltb3VyQGdzYS5nb3YmdXNlcmlkPW1pY2hhZWwuc2V5bW91ckBnc2EuZ292JmZsPSZleHRyYT1NdWx0aXZhcmlhdGVJZD0mJiY=&&&100&&&http://corporateapps.gsa.gov/wordpress/wp-content/uploads/2018/05/HRT2T-HR-Links-Module-23-Performance-Management-for-Employees_FINAL_v2.docx): Guide for entering all components of a performance review into HR Links
+* [HR Links](https://drive.google.com/file/d/1mn-3yC3tN5dC4ppDSoRFi41W1vWSZzGX/view): Guide for entering all components of a performance review into HR Links
     * Establishing a performance plan
     * Creating a performance plan
     * Updating a performance plan
     * Acknowledging a performance plan
-    * Enter a self-assessment
+    * Entering a self-assessment (Page 7, Section 3.3)

+#### Gather supporting documentation

+* Supporting documentation, such as examples of your work and any other elements that align with your Performance Management Plan, is ***optional*** for the performance review process.
+This information can be shared with your Supervisor during your 1:1 performance review conversation that will take place October 21 - November 7.

+#### Nominate participant reviewer(s)

+* Content coming soon.

 ### Training